rfabbri/vpe/README.md

 VPE (the Vision Programming Environment) is a monolithic superproject (a.k.a. monorepo) for tightly coupled projects based on [VXL](http://vxl.sourceforge.net) and [VXD](http://github.com/rfabbri/vxd).
-It bundles VXL, VXD and related utilities into a unified programming environment, making the setup more homogeneous among developers of a team.
-It makes life easier:
+It bundles VXL, VXD, project code and related utilities into a unified programming environment, making the setup more homogeneous among a team.
+Advantages:

 - **No dependency mess:** everyone in the team use the same VXL and VXD versions when working on master.
 - **Plain old Git:** most of the time, updating to/from VXL or VXD within VPE is tracked in VPE.